 The online Master of Science in Healthcare Informatics from Adelphi University’s College of Nursing and Public Health prepares students for careers in implementing cutting-edge medical technologies to meet the needs of patients and healthcare professionals.
 This degree program is an excellent fit for healthcare administrators, practicing nurses and doctors interested in transitioning to administrative or director-level positions, health IT professionals and career changers.
 No matter your experience level or background, Adelphi provides multiple layers of support, especially for those who may have been out of school for a while.

+The master’s in healthcare informatics program has received accreditation from the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) —making it the first program to be accredited in New York state.
+This accreditation underscores our commitment to the highest academic standards and excellence in health informatics education.
 Our expert faculty offer personalized instruction in convenient online courses that are informed by years of professional experience.
 The healthcare informatics curriculum is designed to help working professionals transform healthcare management and delivery.
 Hands-on exercises and a comprehensive education in health information technology will develop your proficiency in working with emerging healthcare technologies, electronic medical records and the systems that are critical to improving patient care.

 Back to articles